 Also, consider if the event might be better suited to a different time of year.
 Perhaps there may be a point in having the event in conjunction with another occurrence related to your business.
 Could it be the launch of your new product or the start of the new working year?
 There are many factors to take into account in order to avoid the risk of a failed event.
 The event may collide with other happenings that occupy your customers' interest.
 If you have a furniture company, you perhaps shouldn't choose to arrange your event during the same week as the Stockholm Furniture Fair.
 Or is that possibly just what you should do?

 Feel free to think outside the box when planning your event, and take all weird ideas seriously, both your own and your colleagues'.
 You can make notes, or keep some form of log where you write down everything that happens when planning your event.
 It can be for everything from sudden thoughts to important dates.
 These notes and ideas can come in handy when you get stuck on some aspect of the work.
-Read more about our event booking system and try it free!
+Read more about our event planner software and try it for free!